Robert A. Adriance, in his book Seaworthy, states the following:

 a) According to Adriance, 9% of sinkings at the dock are due to thru-hulls above the waterline failing in some way.
 The reason, he says, is that many thru-hulls are only slightly above the waterline, and with added weight due to gear or stopped up scuppers, occasionally end up being below the waterline.
 Check them as noted above.

 b) Make sure that hoses that start below the waterline (such as those for a bilge pump) and exit above the waterline have a loop that extends significantly above the waterline to prevent siphoning if the exit thru-hull should become below the waterline.

 c) As an added precaution, you can add an anti-siphon device at the top of the loop, which should be substantially above the water line.

-a) Typically outboard motor transom cutouts are only a few inches above the waterline at rest.
+Typically, outboard motor transom cutouts are only a few inches above the waterline at rest.
 This is an extremely vulnerable place on your boat which can cause sinking for any number of causes.
-If your boat does not have an outboard well which matches the freeboard of your boat, then you must be particularly vigilant.
+If your boat does not have an outboard well which matches the freeboard of your boat, then you must be especially vigilant.

 a) If you are in a tidal location, make sure that there is no way your boat can float under a dock or an obstruction and become trapped.